Mayo Clinic Peregrine Falcon Program – Celebrating 30 Years

-Early June: Banding Day – We’ll announce the names and young falcons will receive their identification bands.
+June 1: Banding Day – We’ll announce the names and young falcons will receive their identification bands.
 Please note that this program is intended for Mayo Clinic patients while they are on campus to receive care and Mayo employees.
 Due to issues of privacy and security, we cannot accommodate tour groups and members of the public.

 Summer-Fall: Follow the Falcon – The young falcons progressively develop under the watchful eyes of their parents, until they take flight to pursue independent lives.
 The parents, which mate for life, depart as well.